Changi Business Park: List of CBP Businesses

 The Singapore University of Technology and Design (SUTD) is also located at CBP.

 Accessing CBP

 Rail

-Changi Business Park is served by Expo MRT station.
+Changi Business Park is served by Expo MRT station, and in 2026 by Xilin MRT station.

 Bus

 Changi Business Park can be accessed via an on-demand, free shuttle service from Changi Airport.
 Three other paid-for bus services terminate at the bus terminal: route 20 from Tampines, route 47 from Marine Parade (looping back at Amber Road) and route 118 from Punggol.

 Changi Business Park Bus Terminal

 Changi Business Park Bus Terminal is a bus terminal located in the north of Changi Business Park in the eastern part of Singapore.
 The terminal is located adjacent to the Singapore University of Technology & Design campus in Changi South.
 Construction of the terminal started in 2014 and was subsequently completed the year after.